 Coalinga is a somewhat small city located in the state of California.
 With a population of 16,564 people and four constituent neighborhoods, Coalinga is the 370th largest community in California.

 Unlike some cities, Coalinga isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Coalinga are a mix of both white- and blue-collar jobs.
-Overall, Coalinga is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Coalinga who work in office and administrative support (12.25%), healthcare (10.43%), and sales jobs (8.63%).
+Overall, Coalinga is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Coalinga who work in healthcare (13.57%), office and administrative support (11.25%), and sales jobs (7.71%).

-The per capita income in Coalinga in 2010 was $19,237, which is lower middle income relative to California and the nation.
-This equates to an annual income of $76,948 for a family of four.
+The per capita income in Coalinga in 2010 was $17,787, which is lower middle income relative to California, and low income relative to the rest of the US.
+This equates to an annual income of $71,148 for a family of four.
 However, Coalinga contains both very wealthy and poor people as well.

 Coalinga is an extremely ethnically-diverse city.
 The people who call Coalinga home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Coalinga, accounting for 51.07% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Coalinga residents report their race to be White, followed by Black or African-American.
-Coalinga also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 53.54% of the city’s residents.
 Important ancestries of people in Coalinga include Irish, English, Italian, and Scottish.

 The most common language spoken in Coalinga is English.
 Other important languages spoken here include Spanish and Tagalog.